BS from M.I.T, PhD from

 Devised curriculum & successfully taught applied statistics in industry and online.

-Extensive experience with JMP, SAS, and other software.
+Extensive experience with JMP, SAS, and graphical display of data.

 Extensive experience with wide variety of statistical methods.